PrincetonUniversity/historic_state_legislative_election_results/README.md

 Although we have attempted to check the dataset for errors, accuracy cannot be guaranteed.

-This dataset is distributed under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).
+This dataset is distributed under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), while the generator scripts are distributed under a [GNU GPL license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 If you use this data for research or projects, we'd love to know!
 Please send along an email describing your work.

 ## Analysis Details
 ### Input data